• Skip to primary navigation

 1. Be brave and confident

 Going into business isn’t for everybody.
 There’s risk and uncertainty with going the entrepreneurial route.
 Even when the work is steady, the revenues aren’t necessarily.
 There have been times this year that I’ve gotten two or three substantial payments in a week and others when it’s a couple of months between checks.
 This is a part of it.
 I’ve been able to build a business knowing that I have no children to support and a partner with a steady income.
 I’m thinking about what it must have been like for him to start his own business in his mid-twenties with limited reserves and a wife and young son who depended upon him.
 That took some serious moxie.
-Not only this, but the willingness to believe in oneself and his ability to increase his earnings over time – that’s confidence.
+Not only this, but the willingness to believe in himself and his ability to increase his earnings over time – that’s confidence.

 2. Set limits